yashsahugtx/skype-docs/Skype/SDN/articles/skype-for-business-sdn-interface-schema-reference.md

 # Skype for Business SDN Interface Schema Reference

+**Applies to**: Skype for Business 2015

-Reference documentation for the Software Defined Network (SDN) Interface XML schemas, both Schema "C" and Schema "D."
+Reference documentation for the Software Defined Network (SDN) Interface XML schemas, both Schema "C" and Schema "D".
- **Last modified:** November 25, 2016

- * **Applies to:** Skype for Business 2015*
-The Skype for Business 2015SDN Interface is supported by two XSD schemas:
+The Skype for Business 2015 SDN Interface is supported by two XSD schemas:

 - SDNInterface.Schema.C.xsd